Cumulo-pro/Celestia-monitoring/blobstream-monitor/Readme.md

 [monitor_orchestrator.timer](https://raw.githubusercontent.com/Cumulo-pro/Celestia-monitoring/main/blobstream-monitor/services/monitor_orchestrator.timer) A systemd timer that controls the periodic execution of the monitor_orchestrator.service service.
 It allows defining specific intervals for monitoring the Orchestrator.

+## Configuration
+### Telegram settings

+### Installation and Configuration
+1. Clone this repository on your server.
+2. Place the scripts in the corresponding directories on your system (/usr/local/bin/ for example).
+3. Make sure the scripts have proper execution permissions (sudo chmod +x script.sh).
+4. Configure the systemd services according to the instructions provided in the configuration files.
+5. Configure the timer to control the periodic execution of monitoring.

+## Use
+Once configured, the services will run automatically according to the defined timer.
+The generated JSON file will be periodically updated with the current status of the Orchestrator.
+In addition, you will receive alerts via Telegram in case of detected errors or warnings.

+## Contribute
+If you want to contribute to this project, feel free to submit pull requests or report issues in the GitHub repository.

+## Support
+If you need help with configuration or have any questions about how the Blobstream Orchestrator Monitor works, feel free to contact the Cumulo team.